 Cell site means the location where a cell tower is installed

 A cell site is a location or “site” where a mobile network operator installs a 2G, 3G, 4G or 5G radio base station (cell tower).
 Mobile operators own or rent many cell sites within a country to place their base stations in order to provide nationwide cellular coverage to their customers.

 One cell site may contain the necessary radio equipment for multiple cells created by the same amount of radio units.
-The most prominent indication of a cell site is a cellular tower equipped with the antennas and necessary equipment to transmit radio signals to mobile phones and receive signals back from the mobile phones.
+The most prominent indication of a cell site is a cellular tower equipped with antennas and the necessary equipment to transmit radio signals to mobile phones and receive signals back from mobile phones.